Tinnitus can feel alarming—especially at first.

 Start with a simple first-week plan

 This is a good place to start for most people—especially if tinnitus is new and you don’t have a sudden hearing change.
-You can still use the safety check below to see whether you should be evaluated sooner.

 Try this for 7 days